telerik/fiddler-everywhere-docs/knowledge-base/capturing-traffic-from-terminal.md

 ![Example request made through the Node.js HTTPS library and proxied through Fiddler's preconfigured instance](../images/kb/macos-terminal/nodejs-preconfigured-terminal-traffic.png)

+>tip Only the terminal instance opened by Fiddler will respect the proxy settings, so there is no need to reset the proxy to use other terminal instances.
+Note that if you close the Fiddler Everywhere application and leave the preconfigured terminal open, you will lose internet connectivity only for that terminal instance.

 ### Localhost Traffic through a Preconfigured Terminal

 Some frameworks, like the .NET Framework, are hardcoded not to send requests for localhost through any proxies, and as a proxy, Fiddler will not receive such traffic.